SouthRobotics/Gantt-Chart/README.md

 # How to format the spreadsheet
-  Team names should be consistent with these: (they are case sensitive)
+  Team names should be consistent with these: (they are case sensitive) `
     Mechanical
     Electrical
     Programming
-    PR
+    PR`
   You can have more team names then that, but they will only show up in the all teams graph

-  Task ID's matter for dependencies
+  Task ID's matter for dependencies`
-    -Make sure that all of the dependencies are exactly the task ID's -To have multiple dependencies, list them separated by commas -It is recommended that you follow a certain naming pattern
+    -Make sure that all of the dependencies are exactly the task ID's -To have multiple dependencies, list them separated by commas -It is recommended that you follow a certain naming pattern:
       Mechanical: M001
       Electrical: E001
       Programming: P001
       Public Relations: PR001
-      etc
+      etc`

 # Debugging
   If you get this error: